spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 |Kubernetes|Public Repo|Palette Optimized K3s|`1.25.x`|

-Choose the K3s version 1.25.x because you pushed the provider image compatible with K3s v1.25.2 to the *ttl.sh* image registry earlier in this tutorial.
+Select the K3s version 1.25.x.
+1.25.X is used because you pushed a provider image compatible with K3s v1.25.2 to the *ttl.sh* image registry earlier in this tutorial.
 BYOOS pack's `system.uri` attribute will reference the Kubernetes version you select using the `{{ .spectro.system.kubernetes.version }}` [macro](/clusters/cluster-management/macros).

 Click on the **Next layer** button, and add the following network layer.
-This example uses Calico Container Network Interface (CNI).
+This example uses the Calico Container Network Interface (CNI).
 However, you can choose a different CNI pack that fits your needs, such as Flannel, Cilium, or Custom CNI.

 |**Pack Type**|**Registry**|**Pack Name**|**Pack Version**|